jonathandion/awesome-emails/README.md

 - [Litmus Resources](https://litmus.com/resources) - Stay up to date with the latest email news and trends with Litmus resources.
 - [Campaign Monitor Resources](https://www.campaignmonitor.com/resources/) - Campaign Monitor resources will turn you into an expert in no time.
 - [Mailchimp](http://templates.mailchimp.com/) - MailChimp Email Design Reference
-- [Best Pratices](https://documentation.mailgun.com/best_practices.html#email-best-practices) - This guide is a brief summary of email best practices

 ## Inspirations